-African Studies at Chicago brings together faculty and students from a variety of disciplines and scholarly perspectives.
+The Committee on African Studies at the University of Chicago brings together faculty and students from a variety of disciplines and scholarly perspectives.
 What we share in common is an interest in engaging directly with the continent and its peoples, histories, cultures, and societies.
 We also share a commitment to the idea that Africa is critical to challenging and advancing social scientific and humanistic modes of inquiry.

 Students can avail themselves of a variety of opportunities to study Africa in the classroom.
-Graduate courses on Africa are offered in a range of departments, while undergraduates can learn more about Africa by taking either the African Civilizations or the Colonizations sequence, as well as a number of other classes.
-Undergraduates are also encouraged to study Africa from abroad, through either the African Civilizations or the Colonization core offered in Paris.
+Graduate courses on Africa are offered in a range of departments, while undergraduates can learn more about Africa by taking either the African Civilizations sequence as well as a number of other classes.
+Undergraduates are also encouraged to study Africa from abroad through our program in Dakar, Senegal or through the “Colonialism, Migration, Diaspora” sequence in Paris.